lt-columbo/pisces_tools/gateway_update_1.0.2/README.md

-# BETA SOFTWARE - Updates Helium Gateway to version 1.0.2
+# Updates Helium Gateway to version 1.0.2

 ### Still being tested, be prepared to revert using script shown below (update.sh).
 Understand how to use that script before running this script.